richard-scryber/scryber.core/docs/components/lists_reference.rst

 The ``<dl></dt>`` top level tag defines the list, and the inner ``<dt></dt>`` terms and ``<dd></dd>`` definitions supporting any inner content.
 The definitions are margins inset by 100pt's to the left.

-As the definitions are simply blocks, they support all style and class properties of :doc:`block_styles`
+As the definitions are simply blocks, they support all style and class properties of :doc:`block_styles`, and will split across columns and pages.
+Unlike list items, the terms and the definitions are separate blocks, so the term is be independent of the  definition.

 .. code:: html